WHY WE EXIST

 Ronnie Jacobs was born in Birmingham, England and his parents are from a rural village in Edo State, Nigeria.
 His father died of prostate cancer in 2010.
 Making his mother a widow, depriving her of a loving husband of over 40 years of marriage and the chance of his father playing with all his lovely grandchildren.

 His father never told anyone about his early symptoms and kept his illness until he died a secret.
 It was a sad loss, but it was made worse when the children eventually found out why he died, which could have been easily prevented.
-This pain led Ronnie to set up a local charity in Nigeria (Lift Above Cancer) to help raise cancer awareness in rural communities in Africa.
+This pain led Ronnie to set up a local charity in Nigeria (Lift Above Cancer) and Cancel Cancer Africa in the UK to help raise cancer awareness in rural communities in Africa.